Ellensburg Tesla Roadster HPC Charging

 Since May of 2011, the city of Ellensburg has graciously hosted a 240V/70A electric vehicle charging station.
-This has provided a great benefit to drivers of electric vehicles capable of charging at this high rate (so far that's only the Tesla Roadster and Tesla Model S).
+This has provided a great benefit to drivers of electric vehicles capable of charging at this high rate (so far that's only the Tesla Roadster and other Tesla vehicles via an adapter).
 There are also three ChargePoint stations that charge other electric vehicles like the Nissan Leaf and Chevy Volt at their maximum charge rate.

 Send site reports to [ellensburg-hpc].

 To ensure this is a sustainable ongoing operation, we need to collect funds from those who use and wish to preserve this important charging location.
 Since adding a billing and access control system would cost more than operating the station for several years, this means we have to fund it with donations.

 Any funds donated for the Ellensburg charging will be used only to pay the station's utility bills and cover any required maintenance.
 If at some point in the future the station is taken out of service for any reason, any remaining funds will be donated to another charging infrastructure project of interest to the Tesla community.

 We suggest a donation of $5 per charging session (up to two hours).
 This will barely cover our total utility costs, including fixed monthly fees.
 Sponsorship levels are listed below.